Best Smart Speakers for 2025

 Still curious about the Echo Dot (5th Gen)?
 Here are some answers you might find interesting:

-Does the Echo Dot 5th generation have a headphone jack or aux port?
+Does the Echo Dot 5th gen have a 3.5mm audio output port?

 Best for Apple Ecosystem: Apple HomePod Mini